CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

         return true;
     }

-In many cases, the keys that are allowed in a section are fixed so they are defined in an enumerate.
+In most cases, the keys that are allowed in a section are fixed so they are defined in an enumerate.
 The processing state (in this case often a private method within the parser) then simply selects the constant corresponding to the token name using the standard `valueOf` method from the enumerate class and delegates to it the processing